 The 4 different types of asphalt shingles.

-3 things to consider when choosing if an asphalt shingle roof is the right choice for yourroof replacementproject.
+3 things to consider when choosing if an asphalt shingle roof is a right choice for yourroof replacementproject.

-Here at RoofCrafters Roofing we want to be a part of helping educate all the communities we serve, so that you feel confident along every step of the way of your roof replacement journey.
-Feel free to visit our learning center to get the answers you need before scheduling your roof inspection for your upcoming roof. repair or replacement project.
+At RoofCrafters Roofing we want to be a part of helping educate all the communities we serve.
+That way you feel confident along every step of the way of your roof replacement journey.
+Feel free to visit our learning center to get the answers you need before scheduling your roof inspection for your upcoming roof repair or replacement project.

-To learn how to choose the right roofing contractorwe have put together a checklist with FAQ's for you to ensure you know exactly what questions you need to ask your next roofing partner.
-Click Download the checklist below, it's free!
+To learn how to choose the right roofing contractorwe have also put together a Top 10 checklist.
+Along with some frequently asked questions for you.
+This way you'll know exactly what questions you should ask your next roofing partner.
+Click Download the checklist below.